httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 In order to verify a signature, a verifier MUST follow the following algorithm:

-1. Parse the `Signature` and `Signature-Input` headers and extract the signatures to be verified.
+1. Parse the `Signature` and `Signature-Input` fields and extract the signatures to be verified.
-    1. If there is more than one signature value present, determine which signature should be processed for this request.
-If an appropriate signature is not found, produce an error.
+    1. If there is more than one signature value present, determine which signature should be processed for this message.
+If an applicable signature is not found, produce an error.
     2. If the chosen `Signature` value does not have a corresponding `Signature-Input` value, produce an error.
-2. Parse the values of the chosen `Signature-Input` header field to get the parameters for the signature to be verified.
+2. Parse the values of the chosen `Signature-Input` field to get the parameters for the signature to be verified.
-3. Parse the value of the corresponding `Signature` header field to get the byte array value of the signature to be verified.
+3. Parse the value of the corresponding `Signature` field to get the byte array value of the signature to be verified.
-4. Examine the signature parameters to confirm that the signature meets the requirements described in this document, as well as any additional requirements defined by the application such as which contents are required to be covered by the signature. ({{verify-requirements}})
+4. Examine the signature parameters to confirm that the signature meets the requirements described in this document, as well as any additional requirements defined by the application such as which message components are required to be covered by the signature. ({{verify-requirements}})
 5. Determine the verification key material for this signature.
 If the key material is known through external means such as static configuration or external protocol negotiation, the verifier will use that.
 If the key is identified in the signature parameters, the verifier will dereference this to appropriate key material to use